Skip to content

 • Battery chemistry selector: NMC / LiFePO4 / LiPo (saved per repeater)

 • Management tool cards (full-width cards with chevron arrows, not a grid).
-Title dynamically shows “Repeater Management” or “Room Management” based on contact type:
+Title dynamically shows “Repeater Management” or “Room Management” (admin) or “Repeater Guest” / “Room Guest” (guest) based on contact type and login result:

 Three information cards: